 - Push shallots and garlic to edge of the pan so they are off the heat.

-- In the middle of the pan add 1 TBSP butter and 1 TBSP flour, whisk to make a
+- In the middle of the pan add 1 tablespoon butter and 1 tablespoon flour, whisk to make a

 - Once this has bubbled and made a paste add the 2 cups of